220124-JavaReactAzure/HannahRegisterPortion/README.md

 DISCLAIMER: this is a humor site! this is meant to be taken as a joke, all pets are cherished and loved.

 Paw-roled is designed for pet owners, whose furry friends are up to no good!
-If you, the disappointed pet-owner, want to discipline your pet for bad behavior, you can register your pet as an offender and make posts about their offenses.
+If you, the disappointed pet-owner, want to share your pet's bad behavior, you can register your pet as an offender and make posts about their offenses.
-On our site, you can also browse the offender directory, to see all registered silly -pets.
+On our site, you can also browse the offender directory, to see all registered silly pets.
 From the directory, you can click on a single offender and view all of their offenses.
-If you feel that your pet has changed their ways, and you want give them redemption, using the redemption feature, you can make a post about them, praising and rewarding them for changing their ways.
+If you feel that your pet has changed their ways, and you want give them redemption, you can delete or edit their offenses.

 # User Stories
 * Users are able to: